Fifth Annual Young Writers and Artists Festival

 Tyler Zeleny (b.
 1990, Brunswick, OH) is a Master of Fine Arts (MFA) recipient from William Paterson University (WPUNJ) and a Bachelor of Fine Arts (BFA) recipient from Cleveland Institute of Art (CIA).
 Tyler worked as a teacher and teacher’s assistant at CIA in 2012, as a TA at WPUNJ and as a substitute teacher in the Strongsville School System in 2013.
 Zeleny curated an exhibition of MFA Candidate work titled “Grawlixes” at William Paterson University’s Power Arts Gallery; in addition his work has been exhibited at the Lynch Tham Gallery in New York (2015), Miller Schneider Gallery (2013; now Gallery One-Sixty), Survival Kit Gallery (2012), ArtSpot (2012), Legation a Gallery (2011), Forum Artspace (2011), was frequently a part of exhibitions at CIA including the Student Independent Exhibition 66 (2012) and EMIT Film and Video Festival (2010).
 Tyler lives and works in Cleveland, Ohio.Flash Fiction: John Estes

-John Estes directs the Creative Writing Program at Malone University in Canton, Ohio and is a visiting faculty member of Ashland University’s Low-Residency MFA.
+John Estes directs the Undergraduate Creative Writing Program at the University of Alabama in Tuscaloosa.
+His poetry, prose, and translations have been widely published in journals such as AGNI, Tin House, West Branch, Gettysburg Review, and Southern Review.
 He is author of three volumes of poetry— Kingdom Come (C&R Press, 2011), Stop Motion Still Life (Wordfarm, forthcoming) and Sure Extinction, which won the 2015 Antivenom Prize from Elixir Press—and two chapbooks: Breakfast with Blake at the Laocoön (Finishing Line Press, 2007) and Swerve, which won a National Chapbook Fellowship from the Poetry Society of America.

 Sarah Kay grew up in New York City and began performing her poetry when she was only 14 years old.
 Even though she was often the youngest poet by a decade, Sarah made herself at home at the Bowery Poetry Club, one of New York's most famous Spoken Word venues.
 In 2006, she joined the Bowery Poetry Club's Poetry Slam Team, NYC Urbana, and competed in the 2006 National Poetry Slam in Austin, Texas.
 That year, she was the youngest poet competing at Nationals.
 Sarah was featured on the sixth season of the television series Russell Simmons presents HBO Def Poetry Jam, where she performed her poem "Hands."
 She has performed in venues across the country including Lincoln Center, the Tribeca Film Festival, and the United Nations, where she was a featured performer for the launch of the 2004 World Youth Report.
 She has also performed internationally in the Czech Republic, the United Kingdom, India, South Africa, the United Arab Emirates, France, Spain, Sweden, Australia, Mexico, and Singapore.
 In 2004,Sarah founded Project V.O.I.C.E. and has since taught Spoken Word Poetry in classrooms and workshops all over the world, to students of all ages.
 Sarah was a featured speaker at the 2011 TED conference (Technology, Entertainment, Design) on "The Rediscovery of Wonder" in Long Beach, California.
 Sarah's first book, B (published by the Domino Project) has been ranked #1 bestselling poetry book on Amazon.